nextgenusfs/funannotate2/docs/installation.rst

 1. Register and download GeneMark-ES/ET from the `GeneMark website <http://exon.gatech.edu/GeneMark/license_download.cgi>`_
 2. Follow the installation instructions provided with the download
 3. Make sure the GeneMark executables are in your PATH
+4. You may also need to install GeneMark specific perl libraries, specifically ``perl-hash-merge`` and ``perl-mce`` have been mentioned by users adding to the existing conda environment.